Gestalt (manga): Plot

 The story circulates around a mysterious and dangerous island referred to simply as "G".
-A long time ago, a powerful god named Gestalt was banished to the earth and he had found refuge in the island known as G. To utter the name for which it stands is forbidden, for people were so afraid of the wrath of the god that they considered his name a curse.
-Father Olivier is a priest who has left his order and traveled to the island of G in order to discover the truth behind it.
-He ends up making the acquaintance of a young girl named Ohri, who turns out to be quite adept in magic.
+A long time ago, a powerful god named Gestalt was banished to the earth and he had found refuge on the island "G".
+To utter the name for which the "G" stands is forbidden, as people were so afraid of the wrath of the god that they considered his name a curse.
+Father Olivier is a priest who has left his order and traveled to the island of "G" in order to discover the truth behind it.
+He makes the acquaintance of a young girl named Ohri, who turns out to be quite adept in magic.

-Meanwhile, the head of the order has hired a dark elf, Suzu, to track down Olivier and bring him back.
-Suzu finds him easily enough.
-However, she hadn't anticipated the powerful sorceress in his company, Ohri.
-The girl disposes of Suzu for the moment, and she and the Father continue on.
-As if things weren't rough enough, the island of G has its share of monsters and magic-users to get in the way of their travels.
+Meanwhile, the head of Father Olivier's priestly order has hired a dark elf, Suzu, to track down Olivier and bring him back.
+Suzu finds Olivier easily enough; what she hadn't anticipated was the powerful sorceress in his company, Ohri.
+Ohri shakes Suzu, and she and Father Olivier continue on.
+The island of "G" has its share of monsters and magic-users to get in the way of their travels, however, beyond merely Father Olivier's overlings.

 Media

 Manga

-The manga was first serialized in Enix's Monthly Gangan Fantasy (renamed Monthly GFantasy in April 1994 issue) between April 1993 and February 2001 issues, after the first chapter was published in Fantastic Comic (a special issue of Monthly Shōnen Gangan which launched Gangan Fantasy) on July 25, 1992, and collected into eight tankōbon volumes.
+The manga Gestalt was first serialized in Enix's Monthly Gangan Fantasy, and then Monthly GFantasy (Monthly Gangan Fantasy was renamed Monthly GFantasy upon release of its April 1994 issue), in issues dated between April 1993 and February 2001, although the first chapter was published in Fantastic Comic (a special issue of Monthly Shōnen Gangan which launched Gangan Fantasy) on July 25, 1992.
+It was collected into eight tankōbon volumes.
 The series was republished by Ichijinsha under the imprint Zero-Sum Comics in 2005–2006, with new cover art.
 The Ichijinsha edition was published in English by Viz Media.